ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05_Custom_Types.md

 Pros:
 - Dynamic Membership Testing: `Set`s allow you to easily check if a given value is in the allowed collection using the `in` operator.
 - Runtime Flexibility: You can modify the set at runtime if needed (though for constants this might not be necessary).
-- Simplicity in Validation: When writing custom validation code, a set makes it straightforward to confirm membership.
+- Simplicity in Validation: When writing custom validation code, a set easily confirms membership.

 Cons:
 - Not a Type Annotation: `Set`s do not integrate with static type checkers.
 They only serve at runtime to check if a value belongs to the allowed set.